Hugh I of Cyprus: Regime and policy changes

 Hugh reached the age of majority in September 1210 and his brother-in-law, Walter of Montbéliard, resigned regency.
-The king immediately called Walter to account, stating that Walter had kept him in a "state of deprivation".
+Hugh immediately called Walter to account, stating that Walter had kept him in a "state of deprivation".
 He demanded that Walter restore the treasure left by King Aimery, amounting to 200,000 white bezants, and repay the 40,000 bezants Hugh had been forced to borrow for his upkeep—funds he argued Walter should have provided during his minority.
 Instead of rendering an account, Walter and Burgundia left Cyprus with the assistance of the Knights Templar and Prince Bohemond IV of Antioch.
 Walter was given shelter by his cousin John of Brienne, who had just become king of Jerusalem, for which Hugh resented John.
 In a letter sent to Pope Innocent III, Walter complained that Hugh had expelled him from Cyprus and confiscated his property without the judgement of the High Court.
-Hugh was probably advised to act against Walter by the older nobility, including Walter III of Caesarea, Aimery of Rivet, Reynald of Soissons, and Walter of Bethsan, who attended the king at this time.
+Hugh was probably advised to act against Walter by the older nobility, including Walter III of Caesarea, Aimery of Rivet, Reynald of Soissons, and Walter of Bethsan, who attended Hugh at this time.

 With Hugh I's assumption of personal rule, Walter's policies on Cypriot foreign relations were reversed.
 Hugh concluded a treaty with the Seljuqs of Rum which guaranteed that the merchants from Cyprus and Rum could safely run their business in both countries.
 South of Rum, Leo II of Cilicia and the Hospitallers waged a war against Bohemond IV and the Templars in support of Raymond-Roupen's claim on the Principality of Antioch.
 While Walter had supported Bohemond, Hugh stood with Leo and Raymond-Roupen.
-The king gave his 12-year-old half-sister, Sibylla, in marriage to the 60-year-old Leo when the latter arrived in Cyprus in 1210, and had his full sister, Helvis, marry Raymond-Roupen, prompting Odo of Dampierre to complain to the pope.
+The king gave his 12-year-old half-sister, Sibylla, in marriage to the 60-year-old Leo when the latter arrived in Cyprus in 1210, and had his full sister Helvis marry Raymond-Roupen, prompting Odo of Dampierre to complain to the pope.
 Already at the beginning of his personal rule, Hugh established close relations with the Hospitallers, confirming and extending their privileges and property in Cyprus.

 Hugh I was the first king of Cyprus to have coins minted in his name.
 His surviving coinage consists of white bezants and two types of denier.
 The deniers bearing the inscription Ugonis Re(gis) de Cipro are of inferior craftsmanship and may have been issued by Walter of Montbéliard in Hugh's name.
 The other deniers, possibly issued by Hugh after he came of age, are inscribed Hugo Rex Cypri.